followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/Component/1 Configuration/onOptionChanged.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **optionChanged** event.
-Executed after an option of the widget is changed.
+A function that is executed after a widget option is changed.
 <!--/shortDescription-->

 <!--fullDescription-->